QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-07-the-joy-of-kubernetes-1-argocd-with-private-git-repo.md

 ```

 Now our history will look something like this.
-For my sake I went ahead and added an ingress route for trafik.
-If you are new to ingress just ignore it.
+For my sake I went ahead and added an ingress route for traefik, the ingress controller that comes bundled with k3s.
+If you are new to ingress or are using something else you can safely ignore it.
 You add what ever you like for your application.
-It is your world, get creative.
+It is your world, get creative. 🏔🌄⛰🏔🗻🌲🌲

 ![](../assets/2023-04-06-19-56-56.png)